Mitsubishi UFJ Asset Management UK Ltd. Decreases Stock Position in Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN)

 Other hedge funds have also recently made changes to their positions in the company.
 Steward Partners Investment Advisory LLC boosted its stake in Alexion Pharmaceuticals by 26.6% during the 3rd quarter.
 Steward Partners Investment Advisory LLC now owns 2,292 shares of the biopharmaceutical company’s stock valued at $262,000 after acquiring an additional 481 shares during the last quarter.
 Banque Cantonale Vaudoise boosted its stake in Alexion Pharmaceuticals by 8.5% during the 3rd quarter.
 Banque Cantonale Vaudoise now owns 5,565 shares of the biopharmaceutical company’s stock valued at $636,000 after acquiring an additional 438 shares during the last quarter.
 Toronto Dominion Bank boosted its stake in Alexion Pharmaceuticals by 167.5% during the 3rd quarter.
 Toronto Dominion Bank now owns 389,372 shares of the biopharmaceutical company’s stock valued at $44,556,000 after acquiring an additional 243,792 shares during the last quarter.
 WINTON GROUP Ltd boosted its stake in Alexion Pharmaceuticals by 53.5% during the 3rd quarter.
 WINTON GROUP Ltd now owns 13,679 shares of the biopharmaceutical company’s stock valued at $1,565,000 after acquiring an additional 4,766 shares during the last quarter.
 Finally, Stratos Wealth Partners LTD. boosted its stake in Alexion Pharmaceuticals by 6.3% during the 3rd quarter.
 Stratos Wealth Partners LTD. now owns 4,871 shares of the biopharmaceutical company’s stock valued at $557,000 after acquiring an additional 288 shares during the last quarter.
 Institutional investors and hedge funds own 90.12% of the company’s stock.

 ALXN has been the topic of a number of research analyst reports.
-SVB Leerink increased their price objective on shares of Alexion Pharmaceuticals from $159.00 to $163.00 and gave the company an “outperform” rating in a research note on Friday.
-SunTrust Banks increased their target price on shares of Alexion Pharmaceuticals from $135.00 to $155.00 and gave the stock a “buy” rating in a report on Friday, July 31st.
-Svb Leerink dropped their target price on shares of Alexion Pharmaceuticals from $163.00 to $159.00 and set an “outperform” rating on the stock in a report on Friday.
-Piper Sandler increased their target price on shares of Alexion Pharmaceuticals from $175.00 to $179.00 and gave the stock an “overweight” rating in a report on Thursday, October 29th.
-Finally, Raymond James dropped their target price on shares of Alexion Pharmaceuticals from $156.00 to $151.00 and set an “outperform” rating on the stock in a report on Friday, July 31st.
+Oppenheimer reiterated a “hold” rating on shares of Alexion Pharmaceuticals in a research note on Thursday, July 30th.
+ValuEngine cut shares of Alexion Pharmaceuticals from a “sell” rating to a “strong sell” rating in a report on Tuesday, July 28th.
+SVB Leerink increased their target price on shares of Alexion Pharmaceuticals from $159.00 to $163.00 and gave the stock an “outperform” rating in a report on Friday.
+Wedbush reissued an “outperform” rating and set a $156.00 target price on shares of Alexion Pharmaceuticals in a report on Tuesday, October 6th.
+Finally, BidaskClub raised shares of Alexion Pharmaceuticals from a “sell” rating to a “hold” rating in a report on Thursday, September 17th.
 One research analyst has rated the stock with a sell rating, nine have given a hold rating, sixteen have assigned a buy rating and one has issued a strong buy rating to the stock.
 The company currently has an average rating of “Buy” and a consensus target price of $142.43.

+Alexion Pharmaceuticals (NASDAQ:ALXN) last announced its earnings results on Tuesday, November 3rd.
+The biopharmaceutical company reported $3.24 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.60 by $0.64.
+The firm had revenue of $1.59 billion during the quarter, compared to analyst estimates of $1.43 billion.
+Alexion Pharmaceuticals had a net margin of 16.32% and a return on equity of 23.16%.
+Alexion Pharmaceuticals’s revenue was up 25.8% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $2.79 EPS.
+On average, equities analysts expect that Alexion Pharmaceuticals, Inc. will post 10.2 EPS for the current year.

 Alexion Pharmaceuticals, Inc develops and commercializes various therapeutic products.
 The company offers ULTOMIRIS (ALXN1210/ravulizumab-cwvz), a C5 inhibitor for the treatment of paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS); and SOLIRIS (eculizumab), a monoclonal antibody for the treatment of PNH, aHUS, generalized myasthenia gravis (gMG), and neuromyelitis optica spectrum disorder (NMOSD).